OfficeDev/teams-toolkit-samples/graph-toolkit-one-productivity-hub/README.md

     npm install -g @microsoft/teamsfx-cli
     ```

-1. Clone this sample project.
+1. To clone this sample project, run the following command:

+    ```
+    teamsfx new template graph-toolkit-one-productivity-hub
+    ```

 1. In the sample project folder, run provision command.

     ```